Sulaf Al-Shaikhly has a unique immigration story. She was born in New York, then moved to Iraq at age 6.

 “I’m the type who likes to take different classes and learn new things, so I took courses here and there to satisfy my love of learning.
 Maybe it would have been better if I had been planning the exact way forward, but I don’t always do that.
 It’s more of always being open and flexible about embracing new possibilities, rather than sticking to one track.”

 Thanks to a network of acquaintances who had also relocated to Jordan, Sulaf was able to explore other employment options.
 A friend told her about a free course on stock market consulting that could lead to a job opportunity.
 Sulaf’s outstanding performance and previous teaching experience made her a great candidate.
-She was offered a position training people how to manage their stocks on an online platform.
+She got a position training people to manage their stocks on an online platform.
 But part of this role involved the painful experience of witnessing how her clients, including refugees and immigrants seeking a source of income, traded and lost their savings, and she needed to move on.

 A friend from college connected Sulaf with a former professor who offered her a job in project management at a multinational company.
 By then, Sulaf had started a second master’s degree—this one in business administration—with an eye on courses that would teach her the skills needed to pursue a wider range of careers in the United States.